 For the purpose of calculating the balance sheet equivalent of derivative transactions within capital requirements calculation Group makes use of off-balance sheet netting of derivative transactions with Citibank N.A.
-(London Branch) within main product groups.
+(London Branch).
 Such transactions are covered by frame agreement ISDA Master Agreement between Bank Handlowy w Warszawie S.A. and Citibank N.A..

 The basis for use of compensation was to fulfill the legal and formal terms referred to in par.
-75 of Annex 16 to the KNF Resolution 380/2008 of 17 December 2008, which must be met in order to consider the contractual compensating as risk limiting.
+75 of Annex 16 to the KNF Resolution 76/2010, which must be met in order to consider the contractual compensating as risk limiting.